FDRFSR/TelegramDailyReminder/README.md

 - Prioritized tasks are always shown at the top of the list
 - Persistent reply keyboard for quick access
 - Automatic deletion of bot messages after 10 minutes (tasks remain until completed)
+- **Automatic reminder:** every 30 minutes (except between 22:00 and 08:00), the bot sends a reminder with your active tasks

 ## Usage
 - **/start**: Shows the main menu with reply keyboard